Haywood Community College

 - The mission of Haywood Community College is to offer accessible educational, social, and cultural opportunities to residents of Haywood County and the surrounding area.
 Through its open-door policy, the College strives to meet the needs of students with varying backgrounds, resources, interests, abilities, and career goals.
 In recognition of this diversity, the College provides a variety of quality programs and services that are responsive to the needs of all individuals.

-- The teacher population of 196 teachers has grown by 40% over five years.
+- The teacher population of 196 teachers has stayed relatively flat over five years.

 |Haywood Community College||(NC) Community College Avg.|